What is a cheque?

 You will need a letter to accompany your cheque when depositing online so that the casino knows who to credit with the payment.
 This will match up to your request to make payment via cheque on the cashier page at the casino.
 You can also request your cash out via cheque through the cashier page, as well.

-- The payer/drawer fills out a cheque in their cheque book, stipulating the payee's name, the amount to be paid, in both digits and words, and verifies the approval with his/her signature.
+- The payer/drawer fills out a cheque in their cheque book, stipulating the payee's name, the amount to be paid, in both digits and words, and verifies the approval with their signature.

 - The payer will then either post or courier the cheque to the recipient of the funds, which can take a few days.

-- The recipient will then have to physically take the cheque to their bank and deposit it to their account.
+- The recipient will then have to physically take the cheque to their bank and deposit it into their account.

 - After several days, the cheque will clear into their account, and the funds can be retrieved.

-- It is only once the funds clear into the account will a cheque online casino load the paid for credits onto your casino account.
+- Only once the funds clear into the account will a cheque online casino load the paid for credits onto your casino account.

 Advantages of paying by cheque